-Access to the class rooms is via level surface from the small carpark and there is a designated disabled space.
-There are steps from EYFS to the rest of the school; and the corridor from EYFS and the office entrance to the rest of the building is narrow and not wide enough to allow wheel chair access.
+Access to most classrooms is via level surface from the small carpark and there is a designated disabled space.
+There are steps from the Early Years classroom to the rest of the school; and the corridor from this classroom and the office entrance to the rest of the building is narrow and not wide enough to allow wheel chair access.
 The KS1 classroom is only accessible via a long outdoor route.
 There are few steps from the KS1 classroom and KS2 Playground to the hall.
 There is steep bank up to the KS2 Outdoor Gym although the main playground and field are flat.
 Access to the hall from within the building requires two fire doors to be pulled towards you.
 Corridors leading to the KS2 classrooms are narrow and this area is also the cloakroom facility.
 The school has a dedicated care suite with shower and height adjustable changing facility.